Mining accident: Poland

 On November 25, 2006, the worst mining disaster occurred in modern Polish history, 23 miners lost their lives at Halemba Coal Mine, a colliery in the town of Ruda Śląska in the southern industrial province of Silesia.
 A methane explosion at a depth of 1,030 meters caused the November 21 tragedy.
 The miners were attempting to retrieve €17 million ($US22 million) worth of equipment from a tunnel when a blast caused the shaft to collapse.
 The tunnel was supposed to have been closed in March due to dangerously high methane concentrations, but was kept active because of the value of the equipment left behind.

 Russia

 Several major mining accidents have happened in Russia, particularly the Ulyanovskaya Mine disaster of 2007, which killed at least 106 miners.
-On January 20, 2013, at least four miners have died and four more are missing following an accident at a Russian coal mine.
-The accident happened at a coal mine in the Kuznetsk Basin region of Russia, in western Siberia.
+On January 20, 2013, at least four miners died and four more went missing following an accident at a coal mine in the Kuznetsk Basin, in western Siberia.
 In November 2021, the Listvyazhnaya mine disaster took place in Listvyazhnaya; many people were trapped.